Using CareClinic as a PMDD Symptom Tracker

-Women of childbearing age can suffer from premenstrual syndrome and, depending on the severity of the symptoms, their quality of life can be affected.
+Women of childbearing age can suffer from premenstrual syndrome.
+Depending on the severity of the symptoms, their quality of life can be affected.
 It has been estimated that one in three women experience PMS, with one in twenty presenting its more severe form, meaning PMDD.

 What causes PMS?